christophevg/reactive-c/README.md

 }
 ```

 A script consists of **fragments**, with each fragment being a statement from the DSL.
+A script must be `run`, before it actually executes the defined statements.

 The first example of such a fragment is `await`, which takes an observable and _pauses_ the script until it observes a change to the observable.

 Behind the scenes, the script takes this `await` fragment and implements it using an observable.
 Once the observing fragment has observed a change, the observer is disposed and the next fragment is activated.